 How to Prevent Mosquito Bites in Long Island

-- Eliminate sources of standing water in your yard that may attract mosquitoes.
+- Eliminate standing water – anything as big as a puddle – in your yard

 Do You Have a Mosquito Problem?
 We Can Help.